Numerators in Parametric Representations of Feynman Diagrams: Dodgson identities

-Our aim is to express some determinants involving correlators~\(U^{i,j}\).
-Examining the proof of Dodgson identities, such as the one found in~\cite{Br2009}, shows that our definition of~\(U^{I,J}\) naturally appears in them.
-Indeed, \(U^{i,j}\) is the \(j,i\) component of the adjugate matrix of \(M_G\), the matrix which, multiplied by \(M_G\) gives \(\det(M_G)\) times the identity.
-Starting from the matrix \(M\) with elements \(U^{i,j}\) such that \(i\) is in \(I\) and \(j\) is in \(J\), we extend it to the dimension of~\(M_G\) by intercalating columns of the identity matrix and columns of the adjugate matrix indexed by~\(I\) at the positions in~\(J\).
-An expansion along the columns coming from the identity matrix shows that the determinant is not changed by this operation.
-Multiplying by the left by~\(M_G\), one obtains a matrix which has the columns of~\(M_G\) except for the columns indexed by~\(J\) which have \(\det(M_G)\) in the position indexed by~\(I\).
-We recognize the matrix used to define \(U^{J,I}\), apart from the factors \(\det(M_G)\), so that we obtain the required Dodgson identities without any sign ambiguity by taking the determinants.
+Our aim is to express some determinants involving correlators~$U^{i,j}$.
+Examining the proof of Dodgson identities, such as the one found in~\cite{Br2009}, shows that our definition of~$U^{I ,J}$ naturally appears in them.
+Indeed, $U^{i,j}$ is the $j,i$ component of the adjugate matrix of $M_G$, the matrix which, multiplied by $M_G$ gives $\det(M_G)$ times the identity.
+We want to express the determinant of the matrix $M$ with elements $U^{i,j}$ such that $i$ is in $I$ and $j$ is in $J$.
+We form a matrix of the dimension of~$M_G$ by replacing in the identity matrix the columns with index in~$J$ by the ones indexed by~$I$ of the adjugate matrix.
+An expansion along the columns coming from the identity matrix shows that this new matrix has the same determinant as~$M$.

+Multiplying by the left by~$M_G$, one obtains a matrix which has the columns of~$M_G$ except for the columns indexed by~$J$ which have $\det(M_G)$ in the position indexed by~$I$.
+We recognize the matrix used to define $U^{J,I}$, apart from the factors $\det(M_G)$, so that we obtain the required Dodgson identities without any sign ambiguity by taking the determinants